TheProdigyLeague/NYSE_ABC/LEGALESE.md

 ##### The parasocial relationship with Alphabet Inc.

   These terms help define the parasitic relationship you have with Google.
-When I speak of “Google,” “we,” “us,” and “our,” I mean Google LLC and our affiliates.
-Broadly speaking, I give you permission to access and use my services if they agree to follow these terms, which reflect Alphabet Inc.'s business practices, it's employees, and how I earn money.
-What they can expect from us - Provide a broad range of services.
-I provide a broad range of services that are subject to these terms, including:
+When I speak of “Google,” I mean, “we,” “us,” and “our,” not You.
+And I mean Google LLC and our affiliates.
+Broadly speaking, I, give you— permission to—access and use my services if you choose to agree to follow these terms, which reflect Alphabet Inc.'s business practices, it's employees, and how I earn money.
+What they can expect from us is that I provide a broad range of services that are subject to these terms, including:

 * Job sites (Low-income, low-risk.)
 * PaaS (Subscriptions.)
 * Integrated services (embedding third-party apps or sites)
 * devices (like Google Nest and Pixel)

-  Many of these services also include content that you can stream or interact with.
+  Many of these services also include content that the End-User can stream or interact with.
 Our services are designed to work together, making it easier for you to move from one activity to the next.
 For example, if your Calendar event includes an address, you can click on that address and Maps can show you how to get there.

-Develop, improve, and update Google services
+##### Develop, improve, update

   We’re constantly developing new technologies and features to improve our services.
-For example, we use artificial intelligence and machine learning to provide you with simultaneous translations, and to better detect and block spam and malware.
-As part of this continual improvement, we sometimes add or remove features and functionalities, increase or decrease limits to our services, and start offering new services or stop offering old ones.
-When a service requires or includes downloadable or preloaded software, that software sometimes updates automatically on your device once a new version or feature is available.
-Some services let you adjust your automatic update settings.

-If we make material changes that negatively impact your use of our services or if we stop offering a service, we’ll provide you with reasonable advance notice, except in urgent situations such as preventing abuse, responding to legal requirements, or addressing security and operability issues.
+For example, we use artificial intelligence and machine learning to provide user's with immersive simulations, and to better detect; spam, malware, spyware, bugs, etc.) As part of this continual improvement, we sometimes ~~add or remove features and functionalities,~~ implement malvertisering services, paywalls, subscriptions, and **increase or decrease delimited functionality** to our factory services, and start offering upgraded services or stop offering old ones, later.
+When an apportioned, bootlegged, and extensible service requires that, or rather, includes downloadable or preloaded software, that software sometimes updates automatically on it's own to your device once a version or feature is made pre-available post release. ~~Some services let you adjust your automatic update settings.~~ If we make material changes that negatively impact your use of our services or if we stop offering a service, we’ll provide you with reasonable advance notice, except in urgent situations such as preventing abuse, responding to legal requirements, or addressing security and operability issues.
 We’ll also provide you with an opportunity to export your content from your Google Account using Google Takeout, subject to applicable law and policies.

-What we expect from you
+~~What we expect from you~~
+##### To put it simply...
-Follow these terms and service-specific additional terms

-The permission we give you to access and use our services continues as long as you comply with: these terms service-specific additional terms, which could, for example, include things like additional age requirements You also agree that our Privacy Policy applies to your use of our services.
+  Just follow, like, share, subscribe, donate, download, and pay taxes on these terms and service-specific with additional terms that may apply: My permission that we give you to access and use our services continues as long as you comply with: These terms:

+• service-specific additional terms

+ You should also agree that our Privacy Policy applies to your use of our services.
 We also provide resources like the Copyright Help Center, Safety Center, Transparency Center, and descriptions of our technologies from our policies site to answer common questions and to set expectations about using our services.
-Finally, we may provide specific instructions and warnings within our services – such as dialog boxes that alert you to important information.
+We may provide specific instructions and warnings within our services – such as dialog boxes that alert you to important information.

-Although we give you permission to use our services, we retain any intellectual property rights we have in the services.
+  Although we give you permission to use our services, we retain any of your intellectual property rights we have in the services.

-Respect others
+##### Respect is given, not earned

-We want to maintain a respectful environment for everyone, which means you must follow these basic rules of conduct: comply with applicable laws, including export control, sanctions, and human trafficking laws respect the rights of others, including privacy and intellectual property rights don’t abuse or harm others or yourself (or threaten or encourage such abuse or harm) — for example, by misleading, defrauding, illegally impersonating, defaming, bullying, harassing, or stalking others
+  We try to maintain a respectful environment for everyone, which means obeying, complying, following these rules of conduct:

+• comply with laws, statutes and export control, government sanctions, and human trafficking
+• obey the "rights" of "others", including privacy and intellectual property rights don’t abuse or harm others or yourself (or threaten or encourage such abuse or harm) — for example, by misleading, defrauding, illegally impersonating, defaming, bullying, harassing, or stalking others
-Our service-specific additional terms and policies, such as our Generative AI Prohibited Use Policy, provide additional details about appropriate conduct that everyone using those services must follow.
-If you find that others aren’t following these rules, many of our services allow you to report abuse.
-If we act on a report of abuse, we also provide the process described in the Taking action in case of problems section.
+• follow our service-specific additional terms and policies, such as our Generative AI Prohibited Use Policy
+• provide additional details about "appropriate conduct" so that using those services must follow compliance.
+If anyone finds out that others aren’t following these rules, many of our services and clients act on a program of "report abuse", which also provides us the rights processes described in earlier sections.

-Don’t abuse our services
+• try not to abuse our services

-Most people who access or use our services understand the general rules that keep the internet safe and open.
-Unfortunately, a small number of people don’t respect those rules, so we’re describing them here to protect our services and users from abuse.
-In that spirit:
+  Most...people...who were given access or misuse our services don't understand the general rules of the internet.
+Keep that in mind as I further delve into net neutrality.
+The internet is not as safe and open as it used to be.
+Unfortunately, the authorities have a small number of people who don’t respect my rules, so, we’re describing them here to protect my services and your users from abuse.
+In the same spirit:

-You must not abuse, harm, interfere with, or disrupt our services or systems — for example, by: introducing malware spamming, hacking, or bypassing our systems or protective measures jailbreaking, adversarial prompting, or prompt injection, except as part of our safety and bug testing programs accessing or using our services or content in fraudulent or deceptive ways, such as: phishing creating fake accounts or content, including fake reviews misleading others into thinking that generative AI content was created by a human providing services that appear to originate from you (or someone else) when they actually originate from us providing services that appear to originate from us when they do not using our services (including the content they provide) to violate anyone’s legal rights, such as intellectual property or privacy rights reverse engineering our services or underlying technology, such as our machine learning models, to extract trade secrets or other proprietary information, except as allowed by applicable law using automated means to access content from any of our services in violation of the machine-readable instructions on our web pages (for example, robots.txt files that disallow crawling, training, or other activities) using AI-generated content from our services to develop machine learning models or related AI technology hiding or misrepresenting who you are in order to violate these terms providing services that encourage others to violate these terms Permission to use your content
+* Chat abusers, Self harmers, Political interferers with, or intentional disruptors of our services or systems — for example, by:

+• introducing malware (Harmful software that is designed to cause financial damage, LOIC etc.)
+• spamming, exploiting, or bypassing our security systems (Misuse of chat servers, using Jack the ripper, et al.)
+• jailbreaking, adversarial prompting, or prompt injection, ~~except as part of our safety and bug testing programs~~ (script kiddie modding in public servers.)
+• accessing or using our services or content in fraudulent or deceptive ways, such as: phishing creating fake accounts or content, including fake reviews, "misleading others" into thinking that our generative AI content is organic...
+• impersonation
+• ©️ infringement
+• reverse engineering our services or underlying technology, such as our machine learning models, to extract trade secrets or other proprietary information ~~except as allowed by applicable law~~
+• using our A.I.
+ML models to disrupt business continuity (for example, robots.txt files that disallow crawling, training, or other activities)

-Some of our services are designed to let you upload, submit, store, send, receive, or share your content.
+  Some of my services were designed to let you upload, submit, store, send, receive, or share your content.
 You have no obligation to provide any content to our services and you’re free to choose the content that you want to provide.
 If you choose to upload or share content, please make sure you have the necessary rights to do so and that the content is lawful.

-License
+#### Sir, you need a License for that 🤠

-Your content remains yours, which means that you retain any intellectual property rights that you have in your content.
-For example, you have intellectual property rights in the creative content you make, such as reviews you write.
+  Your content remains ours, which means that I retain any intellectual property rights that you have in your content.
+For example, I have intellectual property rights in the creative content you make, such as reviews you write.
 Or you may have the right to share someone else’s creative content if they’ve given you their permission.
 We need your permission if your intellectual property rights restrict our use of your content.
 You provide Google with that permission through this license.

-What’s covered
+##### Insurance
-This license covers your content if that content is protected by intellectual property rights.

-What’s not covered
+ This extended warranty covers your content if that content is protected by intellectual property rights.
+What’s not covered is this license, because it doesn’t affect your privacy rights — it’s only about your intellectual property rights.
+This license doesn’t cover these types of content:

-This license doesn’t affect your privacy rights — it’s only about your intellectual property rights This license doesn’t cover these types of content: publicly-available factual information that you provide, such as corrections to the address of a local business.
-That information doesn’t require a license because it’s considered common knowledge that everyone’s free to use. feedback that you offer, such as suggestions to improve our services.
-Feedback is covered in the Service-related communications section below.
+• publicly-available factual information that you provide, such as corrections to the address of a local business.
-Scope
-This license is:
+• feedback that you offer, such as suggestions to improve our services.

+##### Worldwide, which means Global

-worldwide, which means it’s valid anywhere in the world non-exclusive, which means you can license your content to others royalty-free, which means there are no monetary fees for this license Rights
+• non-exclusive, which means you can license your content to others royalty-free, which means there are no monetary fees for this crypto mining license or data harvesting rights
-This license allows Google to:

-host, reproduce, distribute, communicate, and use your content — for example, to save your content on our systems and make it accessible from anywhere you go publish, publicly perform, or publicly display your content, if you’ve made it visible to others modify and create derivative works based on your content, such as reformatting or translating it sublicense these rights to: other users to allow the services to work as designed, such as enabling you to share photos with people you choose our contractors who’ve signed agreements with us that are consistent with these terms, only for the limited purposes described in the Purpose section below
+• host, reproduce, distribute, communicate, and use your content — for example, to save your content on our systems and make it accessible from anywhere you go publish, publicly perform, or publicly display your content, if you’ve made it visible to others to modify and create derivative works based on your content, such as reformatting or translating it as a sublicense for these rights to:

-Purpose
-This license is for the limited purpose of:
+• work for other users and to allow the services to work as designed, such as enabling you to share photos with people you choose.
+Our contractors who’ve signed agreements with us are inconsistent with these terms and only for the limited purposes described below...

-operating and improving the services, which means allowing the services to work as designed and creating new features and functionalities.
-This includes using automated systems and algorithms to analyze your content: for spam, malware, and illegal content to recognize patterns in data, such as determining when to suggest a new album in Google Photos to keep related photos together to customize our services for you, such as providing recommendations and personalized search results, content, and ads (which you can change or turn off in Ads Settings)
+• operating and improving the services, which means allowing the services to work as designed and creating new features and functionalities.
+This includes using automated systems and algorithms to analyze your content

+• for spam, malware, and illegal content to recognize patterns in data, such as determining when to suggest a new album in Google Photos to keep related photos together to customize our services for you, such as providing recommendations and personalized search results, content, and ads (which you can change or turn off in Ads Settings)

-This analysis occurs as the content is sent, received, and when it is stored. using content you’ve shared publicly to promote the services.
+  This analysis occurs as the content is sent, received, and when it is stored.
+Using content you’ve shared publicly to promote the services.
 For example, to promote a Google app, we might quote a review you wrote.
-Or to promote Google Play, we might show a screenshot of the app you offer in the Play Store. developing new technologies and services for Google consistent with these terms Duration
+Or to promote Google Play, we might show a screenshot of the app a pre-approved, licensed, and certified developer offers in our Play Store.
+Developing new technologies and services for Google, Alphabet Inc., is consistent with these terms:

+Duration
 This license lasts for as long as your content is protected by intellectual property rights.